RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 2. The content of each macro will be evaluated completely independently with no possibility of (say) creating helper functions that many macros call or shared variables that multiple macros use.
-Although macros can't call each other like functions, they will still be able to expand into code that then is further expanded by later macros.

-Once you have this system though, all the syntax expansions from part 1 will be very easy to implement through this system.
+Once you have this system, all the syntax expansions from part 1 will be very easy to implement through this system.
 So if you feel ambitious, start here and if you finish part 1 might be easy.
 If you feel less ambitious, do part 1 and then see how late it is.
 It's a bit of a long road, and we need to start in an odd place...

 ## Quasiquoting

-Before we get to the meat of it, there is an additional language feature that will make this kind of macro much more understandable.
-Consider this implementation of and, which doesn't use quasi-quoting
+Before we get to modifying our parser in a significant way, there is an additional Scheme language feature that will make this kind of macro much more understandable.
+Consider this implementation of and, using the raw form of the macro system I've described:

     (define-syntax-interpreter and
       (lambda (stx)